 - Death By Audio Echo Dream 2

-Based on the PT2399 chip used by most tape echo emulations, this is an effect for the adventurous guitarist, featuring a gnarly fuzz and heavy-handed, two-wave modulation section.
+Based on the PT2399 chip used by most tape echo emulations, this is an effect for the adventurous guitarist, featuring a gnarly fuzz and a heavy-handed, two-wave modulation section.
 It works at 9v or 18v and can do “normal delay” if necessary.

 Pros: An inspiring device for the experimental guitarist unafraid of getting noisy.
 Cons: No Tap Tempo, delay starts degrading at around 700ms.